AusClimateService/npcp/reports/phase1/phase1_report.md

 | Links | PT cross correlation | Correlation between the anomaly timeseries of monthly mean maximum temperature and rainfall |

 _Table 1: Metrics used in the assessment._

-Given that the cross validation task is more closely related to the typical real-world application of bias correction (i.e. adjustment of data outside of the training period), the results presented below focus on that task.
-Results for the historical task are available at the GitHub location listed above.

 > TODO: We need to decide the appropriate level of attention to give to the historical versus cross validation results.
 > The use of 'out-of-sample' validation and the more sophisticated k-fold cross validation